la1k/libpredict/README.md

 A satellite orbit prediction library.

 Building
 --------

-We recommend using out-of-source builds, e.g., by creating a `build` directory in the source tree:
+We recommend using out-of-source builds.

 ```
 cd $SOURCEDIR